UCSBCarpentry/CustomDC-R/_episodes/05-visualization-ggplot2.md

 Note that it is also possible to change the fonts of your plots.
 If you are on Windows, you may have to install the [extrafont package](https://github.com/wch/extrafont), and follow the instructions included in the README for this package.

 After our manipulations, you may notice that the values on the x-axis are still not properly readable.
 Let’s change the orientation of the labels and adjust them vertically and horizontally so they don’t overlap.
 You can use a 90 degree angle, or experiment to find the appropriate angle for diagonally oriented labels.
-We can also modify the facet label text `(strip.text)` to italicize the genus names:
+We can also modify the facet label text `(strip.text)` to italicize the species names:

 ~~~
 ggplot(data = penguins_complete,